nasa/cumulus-api/content/granules.md

 modified portions.
 The same fields are available as are for [creating a granule.](#create-granule).

-Returns status 200 on successful replacement, 404 if the `granuleId` can not be found in the database, or 400 when the granuleId in the payload does not match the corresponding value in the resource URI.
+Returns status 200 on successful replacement, 404 if the granule or collection can not be found in the database, or 400 when the granuleId in the payload does not match the corresponding value in the resource URI.